catalogicsoftware/kubedr/docs/README.md

 - The source for docs should be readable in text form so please keep lines short (80 chars).
 This will also help in checking diffs.

+- Before checkin in or submitting a PR, please build locally and confirm that there are no errors or warnings from Sphinx.